Bible Missionary Church: History

 In the late 1950s the Bible Missionary Church built their Institution to train laymen and preachers in Rock Island, Illinois.

-In 1958 Rev. Glenn Griffith left the Bible Missionary Church and a few others due to the issue of divorce, later forming the Wesleyan Holiness Association of Churches.
+In 1958 Rev. Glenn Griffith and a few others left the Bible Missionary Church due to the issue of divorce, later forming the Wesleyan Holiness Association of Churches.

 In 1987 several churches left the B.M.C. due to some conflict of interest regarding the direction of the church, and it would be considered a dark time for the denomination.

-In 2003 several churches left the B.M.C. after the General Conference due to the conservative usage of internet and legalism; however, unlike the 1987 split, the churches that left were a lot more organized in the matter and formed the Pilgrim Nazarene Church.
-Interesting to note the P.N.C. merged with the Bible Methodist Connection of Churches in 2019, but in 2008 a couple of P.N.C. churches left to form the Wesleyan Nazarene Church due to what they felt that modernism was creeping into the denomination.
+In 2003, several churches left the B.M.C. after the General Conference due to conservative usage of internet and legalism; however, unlike the 1987 split, the churches that left were a lot more organized in the matter and formed the Pilgrim Nazarene Church.
+The P.N.C. merged with the Bible Methodist Connection of Churches in 2019, though earlier in 2008, a couple of Pilgrim Nazarene Church churches left to form the Wesleyan Nazarene Church due to what they felt was modernism creeping into the Pilgrim Nazarene Church.

-The most recent General Conference was in 2019 with Rev. Rodger Moyer and Rev. John Kinnaman as General Moderators.

-Currently the Bible Missionary Church is one of the largest denominations in the Conservative Holiness Movement, however they tend to be one of the more isolated.
-They recognize other holiness churches but undertake few joint worship services.
-They are unofficially considered to be part of the Interchurch Holiness Convention, but rarely attend any of the Conventions.

 Beliefs

-The Bible Missionary Church holds a monotheistic, Trinitarian theology in the Wesleyan tradition.
+The Bible Missionary Church adheres to Wesleyan-Arminian (Methodist) theology.

-The BMC teaches that believers are cleansed from innate and inbred sin and rebellion towards God by a second definite experience referred to as entire sanctification, as taught by the historic Methodist Church and the Church of the Nazarene.
+The BMC teaches that believers are cleansed from original sin and rebellion towards God by a second definite experience referred to as entire sanctification, as taught by the historic Methodist Church and the Church of the Nazarene from which the Bible Missionary Church originated.
 In conjunction with entire sanctification, the BMC teaches that true believers will live godly lives, manifesting this by compliance to an outward standard of holiness.
 Many of these standards are codified in the rules contained in the church manual.
 They believe that complete obedience to God is a joy and delight.

 In 1999, the Bible Missionary Church adopted a resolution against same-sex marriage, forbidding its ministers to perform the wedding ceremonies of same-sex couples.
-Unlike many other conservative churches, however, the Bible Missionary Church allows women to fill leadership positions on church boards, although it is not widely practiced.
 Observance of Christian Sabbath, Sunday, is also expected by abstaining from unnecessary work or commerce and setting the day aside for worship and service to humanity.

 The Bible Missionary Church holds a strong premillennialism view of the Second Coming of Jesus Christ, but its adherents hold a variety of views on the timing of the Rapture of the Church.

 The Bible Missionary Church believes in aggressive evangelism and in addition to its worldwide missionary efforts is currently expanding in North America with several new churches in the United States and Canada.